maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 II.
 Responsive Web Design
 -------------------------

 User agent sniffing is awesome, but what about in projects where it's just not the right approach?
 Is there something else we can do?
 The answer is yes, and it's called Responsive Web Design (RWD).
-Responsive Web Design allows for pages to adapt to different screen sizes in a manner that makes sense for the device the page renders on, whether that is on a mobile device or on the desktop.
+Responsive Web Design allows for pages to adapt to different screen sizes in a manner that makes sense for the device the page renders on, whether that is on a mobile device, the desktop, or devices yet to be introduced to the market.

 Ethan Marcotte is widely credited for coining the term "Responsive Web Design" in his 2010 A List Apart article, "[Responsive Web Design][RWD]", and in his [book][RWD Book] he goes on to explain: